About UTRA

 Section B – Membership Applications

-Section C – Dues
+Section C – Dues and Meeting Fees

 Section D - Membership Responsibility